hustcer/nushell.github.io/.ebook-pub/commands/str_replace.md

 ## Parameters

-- `find`: the pattern to find
+- `find`: The pattern to find.
-- `replace`: the replacement string
+- `replace`: The replacement string.
-- `...rest`: For a data structure input, operate on strings at the given cell paths
+- `...rest`: For a data structure input, operate on strings at the given cell paths.
 - `--all`: replace all occurrences of the pattern
 - `--no-expand`: do not expand capture groups (like $name) in the replacement string
 - `--regex`: match the pattern as a regular expression in the input, instead of a substring